vyomasystems-lab/challenges-mihirrana620/README.md

 # NIELIT IITM CTB Design Verification Hackathon

-## Vyoma's UpTickPro Encironment for hackathon
+## Vyoma's UpTickPro Environment for hackathon

 The verification environment is setup using Vyoma's UpTickPro provided for the hackathon.